-2,000,000 Common Stock Units
+2,080,000 Common Stock Units

 This is our initial public offering in the United States.
-This prospectus covers the sale of up to an aggregate of 2,000,000 common stock units.
+This prospectus covers the sale of up to an aggregate of 2,080,000 common stock units.
 Each common stock unit consists of:

-- one share of our common stock; and - · one warrant to purchase a share of our common stock at an exercise price equal to 120% of the initial public offering price.
+- · one share of our common stock; and - one warrant to purchase a share of our common stock at an exercise price equal to \$9.00.

-The estimated initial public offering price for the common stock units is between \$4.50 and \$6.50 per unit.
+The initial public offering price for the common stock units is \$7.50 per unit.

-As part of this offering, we are offering up to an aggregate of 1,500,000 common stock units at the initial public offering price to U.S. holders of ordinary shares and American Depositary Receipts of Novogen Limited, our parent company, who owned their shares or receipts as of the close of business on October 20, 2003, and to our U.S. stockholders who owned their shares as of the close of business on October 20, 2003.
+As part of this offering, we are offering up to an aggregate of 1,500,000 common stock units at the initial public offering price to U.S. holders of ordinary shares and American Depositary Receipts of Novogen Limited, our parent company, who beneficially owned their shares or receipts as of the close of business on October 20, 2003, and to our U.S. stockholders who beneficially owned their shares as of the close of business on October 20, 2003.
 See the section entitled "Plan of Distribution - Directed Share Subscription Program."

-Upon completion of this offering, Novogen will own approximately 89.7% of our outstanding common stock.
+Upon completion of this offering, Novogen will own approximately 87.4% of our outstanding common stock.

-We have applied to list our common stock and warrants on the Nasdaq National Market under the symbols "MSHL and "MSHLW," respectively.
+Our common stock and warrants have been approved for listing on the Nasdaq National Market under the symbols "MSHL" and "MSHLW," respectively.
 Our common stock is listed on the Alternative Investment Market of the London Stock Exchange plc under the symbol "MSH."
 We will apply to list the shares of common stock being offered hereby on the Alternative Investment Market.
-The last reported sale price on the Alternative Investment Market on November 24, 2003 was £5.63 per share, or approximately \$9.59 per share based on the noon buying rate for sterling of £1.00 = \$1.7051 on that date.
+The last reported sale price on the Alternative Investment Market on December 17, 2003 was £5.20 per share, or approximately \$9.16 per share based on the noon buying rate for sterling of £1.00 = \$1.7615 on that date.